1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Kirkland Signature bacon, for example, bested top national brands including Oscar Mayer in testing by Consumer Reports.
 In a quality study of olive oils conducted by the University of California, Davis, Kirkland olive oil was one of only a few imported oils that met international and U.S. standards.
 Kirkland batteries might not last as long as name brands, but they’re a better value once you factor in quality and price, according to Consumer Reports.

-Costco may not be top of mind for many shoppers when it comes to buying organic foods, but it might be soon.
-The warehouse club has surpassed Whole Foods as the top seller of organic food.
-Costco sells $4 billion in organic foods annually.
+Costco may not be top of mind for many shoppers when it comes to buying organic foods, but it should be.
+The warehouse club offers a variety of organic products including fresh produce, cooking oils and beverages at a lower price when you factor in the unit price.

-We spot-checked Costco's prices on organic items.
-Here's what we found: A 16-ounce container of Earthbound Farm organic spring salad mix cost $4.39 (unit price: 27 cents per ounce) at Costco, while a four-ounce bag of Whole Foods' 365 brand spring salad mix was $1.99 (unit price: 50 cents per ounce).
-A two-dozen carton of Costco's Kirkland Signature Grade A large organic brown eggs was $6.99 (unit price: $3.49 per dozen), while an 18-count carton of Safeway's O Organics Grade A large organic brown eggs totaled $7.69 (unit price: $5.13 per dozen).
+We spot-checked Costco’s prices on a few organic items.
+Here’s what we found: A 16-ounce container of Earthbound Farm organic spring salad mix cost $5.49 (unit price: 34 cents per ounce) at Costco, while an 11-ounce container of Harris Teeter’s store brand organic spring salad mix totaled $4.99 (45 cents per ounce) at a nearby location.
+A two-dozen carton of Costco’s Kirkland Signature grade A organic brown eggs was $5.99 ($2.99 per dozen), while an 18-count carton of Harris Teeter’s store brand grade A large organic brown eggs totaled $6.49 ($4.32 per dozen).

-If you're buying staples such as organic milk on a weekly basis, it may make sense to buy it in bulk since organic milk lasts longer than regular milk.
-Costco had a three-pack of 64-ounce cartons of Kirkland Signature Organic Whole Milk for $11.49 ($3.83 per carton), while at Whole Foods a single 64-ounce carton of Whole Foods' 365 brand organic whole milk went for $3.99.
+If you’re buying staples such as organic milk on a weekly basis, it may make sense to buy it in bulk since organic milk lasts longer than regular milk.
+Costco had a three-pack of 64-ounce cartons of Kirkland Signature organic whole milk for $10.79 ($3.59 per carton), while at Harris Teeter a single 64-ounce carton of their store brand organic whole milk cost $3.99.

-Costco members in the market for a new ride can take advantage of the warehouse club's auto program, which includes an online car-buying service.
-The warehouse club says it has helped its members purchase nearly two million vehicles over the past five years.
+Costco members in the market for a new ride can take advantage of the warehouse club’s auto program, which includes an online car-buying service.
+Costco has helped one million members purchase a car over the last five years, according to its website.

-Here's how it works: You search Costcoauto.com for a new or certified pre-owned vehicle.
-Once you know the manufacturer's suggested retail price (MSRP) for your desired vehicle, you can then locate nearby dealers who sell it.
-You'll be prompted to input your membership information and then be connected with a participating dealer.
-The dealer will contact you directly to schedule an in-person meeting where they'll provide the Costco member price -- no haggling required.
-Costco estimates that their member price is typically $1,000 below the average transaction price and varies based on location, desired vehicle make/model, options and accessories selected.
+Here’s how it works: You search Costcoauto.com for a new or certified pre-owned vehicle.
+Once you know the manufacturer’s suggested retail price (MSRP) for your desired vehicle, you can then locate nearby dealers who sell it.
+You’ll be prompted to input your membership information and then be connected with a participating dealer.
+The dealer will contact you directly to schedule an in-person meeting where they’ll provide the Costco member price — no haggling required.

 Costco’s auto program also allows members to save 15% on automotive parts and services on any of their household vehicles at participating service centers.